History Major

 Students at Spurlock

-Whether this is your main area of study or one of many, history at Illinois provides you the necessary skills for long-term professional success.
-In fact, skills you will develop in our program are some of the most sought out by all employers in the 21st century!
+Whether this is your main area of study or one of many, you'll gain the necessary skills for long-term professional success.

 Image